edenptblack/example/README.md

 # example
 Class exercise.
+Read me 2: The sequel to Read me.
 Read me harder.
 Read me with a vengence.
-Live free or Read Me.
+Live Free or Read Me.